-- Israel; - Any religious, charitable, literary, scientific or educational organization, contributions to which are, at the time of the transfer, deductible for income and similar tax purposes under the United States Internal Revenue Code of 1986, as heretofore or hereafter amended (or are accorded similar treatment under the laws of the country in which the transferee is located) provided that a transfer to such entity is made by gift or bequest without any compensation to the transferor; - The registered owner's spouse, children, grandchildren, siblings, parents or grandparents; - Upon the death of the bondholder, to any person in accordance with such bondholder's testamentary disposition and/or applicable laws of descent and distribution; - Provided the transfer is made by the registered owner of the bond, as collateral security to an Authorized Institutional Lender, and only at the time of purchase of the bond.
+- Israel; - Any religious, charitable, literary, scientific or educational organization, contributions to which are, at the time of the transfer, deductible for income and similar tax purposes under the United States Internal Revenue Code of 1986, as heretofore or hereafter amended (or are accorded similar treatment under the laws of the country in which the transferee is located) provided that a transfer to such entity is made by gift or bequest without any compensation to the transferor; - The registered owner's spouse, children, grandchildren, siblings, parents or grandparents; - Upon the death of the bondholder, to any person in accordance with such bondholder's testamentary disposition and/or applicable laws of descent and distribution; - Provided the transfer is made by the registered owner of a 2-Year Floating Rate LIBOR Financing Bond or 3-Year Floating Rate LIBOR Financing Bond, as collateral security to an Authorized Institutional Lender, and only at the time of purchase of the bond.
 "Authorized Institutional Lender" shall mean an entity primarily engaged in the business of making secured loans to institutional and non-institutional borrowers, authorized in writing by Israel to accept bonds as collateral security; or - Anyone designated by a written direction signed in the name of the State of Israel as a permissible transferee.

 Due to the limited transferability of the bonds and the limited circumstances under which we will purchase the bonds (see "- Early Redemption" below), bondholders may not be able to readily liquidate their investment prior to maturity.

 Event of Default.
 If we default on the payment of interest or principal with respect to a particular bond: